Frontend interview answer

 Overview

-You can make an image clickable by placing it inside an <a> tag.
-The <a> tag defines a hyperlink, and any element inside it - including images - becomes clickable.
+Make an image a hyperlink by placing it inside an anchor that has an href attribute.
+The href supplies the link destination; an anchor without href is not a hyperlink.
 The common mistake is treating this as "just markup" and forgetting link semantics, destination clarity, and accessible alt text.

 Step